softwaremill/odelay/README.md

 Odelay provides a simple interface producing Delays, which represent operations delayed for a specified [FiniteDurations][fd] in a non-blocking way.

-This differs from Scala [Futures][fut], which represent deferred values, which become defined at a non-deterministic time and are not cancelable.
+This differs from Scala [Futures][fut], which represent deferred values, which become defined at some non-deterministic time and are not cancelable.

 ### primitives